anaramirli/snlp-information-retrieval/README.md

-This project was part of SS20 Statistical Natural Language Processing course at Universität des Saarlandes implemented by:
+This project was a part of SS20 Statistical Natural Language Processing course at Universität des Saarlandes.
+It has been implemented by:
 - Ga Yeon Roß, gayeonross1@gmail.com
 - Anar Amirli, s8aramir@stud.uni-saarland.de